t-kuester/pwdmgr/README.md

 Simple Password-Manager for storing passwords in an encrypted JSON file.
 Requires GPG to be installed and set up, which is called using the `gnupg` library.
 Passwords are decrypted, displayed in a simpe UI, and encrypted again when something changes.
-Passwords can be tagged and annotated, sorted and filtered.
+Passwords can be edited, tagged and annotated, and filtered.

 What this does
 --------------
-* automatically decrypt and encrypt passwords from a GPG file
+* automatically decrypt and encrypt passwords from a GPG file (note: passwords _are_ temporarily stored in RAM, and thus, if the computer starts swapping, they _might_ end up on the hard drive)
 * present passwords in a simple UI for searching, filtering, and editing

 What this does _not_